Fcornaire/TF.EX/EX-API.md

 So for example, some EX patch check some RNG call to be able to track them; patching the same function make the original get called without being able to register the RNG stuff.
 (May be one day, this will be handled differently)

-You can check `TF.EX.TowerFallExtensions` project to see what's being patched.
+You can check `TF.EX.Patchs` project to see what's being patched.
 I don't have a good solution right now than contacting me to see how your patch are going to affect EX patchs.

 - Your custom variant act deterministically.
 That's mean for a X frame, applying the same input result to the same Y frame, every time with no exception.